Evan Penny

-Evan Penny (born 1953, in South Africa), currently lives and works in Toronto, Ontario, Canada.
-In 1978, Penny graduated from the Alberta College of Art and Design and received a post-graduate degree in sculpture.
+Evan Penny (born 1953, in South Africa) is a visual artist based in Toronto, Ontario.

-Evan Penny makes sculptures of human forms out of silicone, pigment, hair and aluminium.
-His pieces range from the almost precisely lifelike, to the blurred or stretched.
-Penny says one of his interests "is to situate the sculptures perceptually between the way we might see each other in real time and space and the way we imagine our equivalent in a photographic representation."
-Though his creations are lifelike, Penny believes that "the real can't be represented or symbolized," leaving everything to be a representation.
+Penny graduated from the Alberta College of Art and Design in 1978.
+He makes sculptures of human forms out of silicone, pigment, hair and aluminium saying his interest "is to situate the sculptures perceptually between the way we might see each other in real time and space and the way we imagine our equivalent in a photographic representation."
+Though his creations are lifelike, Penny believes that "the real can't be represented or symbolized."

 Early works

-Evan Penny’s early works include sculptures, as well as digital photographs.
-Penny sculptures go beyond the concept of photorealism in three-dimensional space.
-In his early figural sculptures, Penny stays true to an undistorted, classical human form, although the scale is typically smaller than life-size.
-One of the most notable pieces from this group is Ali (1984); a full-figure nude of a young woman.
-The sculpture is hyper-articulated, and Penny renders every inch of the woman’s body in great detail.
-The result is an uncanny and surreal effect.
 Penny’s early figurative sculptures were brought together in Absolutely Unreal, a major survey of the artist’s work that traveled to the Museum London in London, Ontario, the Mendel Art Gallery in Saskatoon, Saskatchewan and the Glenbow Museum in Calgary, Alberta (2003–2006).

 No One - In Particular (2004–2007)

-No One – In Particular is a grouping of twice life-size sculptures that push the boundaries of representation between the two-dimensional and three-dimensional.
-These sculptures are imaginary portraits constructed to look like ordinary people but with larger parts of the body.
-These realistic sculptures are not modeled after a particular person, but rather are amalgamations of human features, generating commentary about the expectation of truth within photography.
-Penny continues to push the boundary on contemporary sculptural realism in these works through accentuating the variability in the human form.
+No One – In Particular is a grouping of twice life-size sculptures that are imaginary portraits constructed to look like ordinary people but with larger parts of the body, accentuating the variability in the human form.

 Stretch / Anamorphs (2003–2008)

-Penny’s Stretch and Anamorph sculptures further expand the boundaries of distortion within a three-dimensional space.
-These works stretch, blur and manipulate the human form in space much in the way that two-dimensional digital photography can be manipulated.
-In works such as Stretch #1 2003, Penny’s traditional busts are vertically stretched elongating the head and shoulders while staying true to his hyper-realistic rendering of the human face.
+Penny’s Stretch and Anamorph sculptures stretch, blur and manipulate the human form in space.
+In works such as Stretch #1 2003, Penny’s traditional busts are vertically stretched elongating the head and shoulders.

-Penny’s Panagiota works are a subset of this series.
-The idea of time is directly addressed with the Panagiota pieces.
-The work visually charts a conversation Penny has with a young woman by rendering her facial expression at different points in their conversation—bringing time-photography directly into sculptural form.
+Penny’s Panagiota works visually chart a conversation Penny had with a young woman by rendering her facial expression at different points in their conversation.